Skip to main content

 Link copied

 During running, the hamstring experiences its peak tensile loading at the terminal swing phase - the moment just before your foot strikes the ground when your hip is flexed and your knee is extending.
-At this instant, the hamstring must eccentrically contract to decelerate the forward-swinging leg, generating forces that can exceed 5-6 times body weight at the proximal tendon insertion.
-Biomechanical studies using instrumented force plates and motion capture (2023-2024) demonstrate that runners with an over-striding pattern - where the foot lands significantly ahead of the body's center of mass - experience 30-40% higher peak hamstring forces compared to runners with optimal foot strike patterns.
+At this instant, the hamstring must eccentrically contract to decelerate the forward-swinging leg, generating very high tensile forces at the proximal tendon insertion.
+Runners with an over-striding pattern - where the foot lands significantly ahead of the body's center of mass - experience higher peak hamstring forces compared to runners landing closer to their center of mass.

 The physics of over-striding creates a braking mechanism that dramatically amplifies hamstring load.
 When your foot contacts the ground ahead of your center of mass, it creates a horizontal braking force that your hamstring must resist to prevent the leg from sliding forward.
-Research shows that every 5cm increase in over-stride distance increases peak hamstring tendon force by approximately 8-10%.
+Greater over-stride distance increases peak hamstring tendon force.
 Elite distance runners typically land with their foot within 5-10cm of their center of mass, while recreational runners often over-stride by 20-30cm, creating significantly higher tendon loading with each step.
 During a typical 10km run involving approximately 6,000-7,000 foot strikes per leg, this accumulates to massive repetitive loads on the proximal hamstring tendon.

 Hill running amplifies these forces further.
 When running uphill, your hip requires greater flexion range to navigate the incline, placing the hamstring in a more lengthened position at foot strike.
-Studies show that a 10-degree incline increases proximal hamstring tendon forces by 25-35% compared to level running.
-The combination of increased hip flexion angle and the need for more powerful hip extension to propel the body upward creates particularly high eccentric loads.
+Uphill running increases proximal hamstring tendon forces compared to level running.
+The combination of increased hip flexion angle and the need for more powerful hip extension to propel the body upward creates particularly high loads.
 This explains why proximal hamstring tendinopathy frequently develops after runners add significant hill training to their regimen without adequate progressive adaptation.

 Sitting mechanics create an entirely different loading pattern involving sustained compressive forces.
 When you sit, particularly on hard surfaces, your body weight creates direct compression of the proximal hamstring tendon between the ischial tuberosity (sitting bone) and the seat surface.
-Pressure mapping studies demonstrate that sitting generates localized pressures of 80-120 mmHg directly at the hamstring tendon origin - sufficient to impede blood flow and create tissue ischemia.
+Sitting generates localized compression directly at the hamstring tendon origin that can impede blood flow and tissue recovery.
 This sustained compression during the hours you spend sitting prevents the normal tissue recovery and repair processes, explaining why sitting discomfort often becomes the most debilitating symptom even in athletic individuals.

 Forward bending movements with straight knees - such as touching your toes or picking up objects from the floor - create extreme tensile loads on the proximal hamstring tendon.
-Research using electromyography and force modeling shows that maximal forward bending with knees extended places the hamstring tendon under approximately 70-80% of its maximum tensile capacity.
-For a tendon already sensitized by running-related microtrauma, this additional tensile stress can trigger significant pain and prevent healing.
+Maximal forward bending with knees extended places a high tensile load on the proximal hamstring tendon.
+For a tendon already by running-related microtrauma, this additional tensile stress can trigger significant pain and prevent healing.
 The common advice to "stretch your tight hamstrings" becomes counterproductive in proximal hamstring tendinopathy, as aggressive stretching adds tensile load to an already overloaded structure.

 Gluteal muscle weakness creates compensatory hamstring overload during functional activities.
 When your gluteus maximus is weak or inhibited, your hamstring must contribute more to hip extension during activities like stair climbing, squatting, and running.
-Studies using fine-wire EMG demonstrate that individuals with gluteal weakness show 35-45% higher hamstring activation during hip extension tasks compared to those with normal gluteal strength.
-This chronic overwork contributes to progressive tendon degeneration at the proximal insertion point where mechanical stresses concentrate.
+When gluteal activation is reduced, the hamstrings tend to take on relatively more of the work during hip extension tasks.
+This chronic overwork contributes to progressive tendon at the proximal insertion point where mechanical stresses concentrate.

 Conditions I commonly see alongside, or confused with, this one.